stackzoo/lightning-network-the-hard-way/README.md

 ```

+Now we need to obtain some Bitcoin on the testnet.

-Send some testnet bitcoin by leveraging faucet services like [coinfaucet](https://coinfaucet.eu/en/btc-testnet/) by inserting the previously generated address.
+Send some testnet bitcoin by leveraging faucet services like [coinfaucet](https://coinfaucet.eu/en/btc-testnet/), by inserting the previously generated address as the payment recipient.
 wait for the stransaction to be validated on the testnet, you can check the progress on [mempool](https://mempool.space/testnet):
 ![transaction](images/tx.png)